Summer is here, offering the allure of long, languid days by the beach, salt spray, surf, and endless summer entertaining.

 Meanwhile, alternatives like BB or CC creams are great for summer as they provide coverage needed for a no-makeup makeup look to highlight your natural beauty and really bring out the sun kissed glow of healthy skin.

 Although it’s important not to over-exfoliate your skin and irritate it, summer is a prime time to remove dead skin and allow the layer beneath to breathe.
-Regular exfoliation is a must if you want healthy, glowing skin—but limit it to once a week.
+Regular exfoliation is a must if you want healthy, glowing skin—but limit it to once or twice a week.

 As with all skin-care products opt for an exfoliant suited to your skin needs.
 Be mindful that exfoliating can make you more susceptible to sun damage so ensure adequate sun protection is used.

 Summer offers an abundance of foods which are simply fantastic for your skin not only when used in products but more so when incorporated into your diet.
 Watermelon contains several antioxidants and the seeds are just as beneficial containing unsaturated fatty acids, such as linoleic acid, that keep the skin elastic and youthful.